snowy mountain

 It takes:

 • Self-compassion.
-This isn’t just because it feels nice; self-compassion quiets the part of you that says “do the thing already!” long enough for us to listen to the part of you that wants to avoid doing the thing.
+This isn’t just because it feels nice; self-compassion quiets the part of you that says “do That Task already!” long enough for us to listen to the part of you that wants to avoid doing That Task.

 • Finding the root cause.
 We need to listen to the part of you that wants to procrastinate in order to find the subconscious belief that drives it.